-Introduction to Tax Expenditures
+Introduction to Tax Expenditures 258

 Personal Income Tax Expenditures

-Definition of Adjusted Gross Income - Passive Expenditures

-Definition of Adjusted Gross Income

-Itemized Deduction Expenditures

-Special Treatment for Certain Types of Income

-Tax Credits

-PIT - Tax Expenditures by Summary

 Corporate Tax Expenditures

 Corporate Tax Expenditures - Passive Expenditures

 Property Tax Expenditures

 Natural Resource Tax Expenditures

 State governments affect people's lives in many ways.
 They provide services, they regulate behavior, and they levy taxes.
 When state government provides a service or regulates behavior, citizens and their legislators scrutinize the goals of the program, its costs, and its results.
 State programs that use the tax system to encourage private parties to change their behavior or provide services should receive the same scrutiny.